LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/house-of-tires/README.md

  * You will learn more about makefiles in Class 2 and [pset3](../../problem-set).

-After this, both houseOfPizza and houseOfTires should work correctly, and we hardly had to write any new code!
+After this, the programs `houseofpizza` and `houseoftires` should both work correctly, and we hardly had to write any new code!

 Here's how the two programs should run after your edits: